 The safety of human and equine athletes is a top priority for ADG.
 In response to a sharp increase in equine fatalities in recent years, ADG initiated an ongoing collaborative effort with Arizona's horse racing permittees and industry stakeholders to proactively address this issue.
-This collaboration is above and beyond the required equine pre- and post-race testing.

-An Equine Wellness Committee consisting of ADG personnel, the general managers of Arizona's race tracks, and members of the Arizona Horsemen's Benevolent & Protective Association met periodically in FY2022 to monitor and strategize the collaborative efforts to combat the growing trend of catastrophic injuries at Arizona racetracks.
-Moving forward, this Committee has developed the following recommended protocols:
+An Equine Wellness Committee consisting of ADG personnel, the general managers of Arizona's race tracks, and members of the Arizona Horsemen's Benevolent & Protective Association met periodically in FY2023 to monitor and strategize the collaborative efforts to combat the growing trend of catastrophic injuries at Arizona racetracks.
+In recent years, this Committee has developed the following recommended protocols: